kmartin21/ProjectEulerSolutions/README.md

 ## ProjectEulerSolutions

-The first ten project euler questions solved in Java and JavaScript.
+The first ten Project Euler questions solved in Java and JavaScript.